EdyJ/c64u-control-panel/devdocs/DEVELOPMENT.md

 ## Testing procedure

+Testing is divided into two categories:

+### Local UI Testing

+The HTML, CSS, and JavaScript structure can be tested in a desktop browser by opening the HTML file directly.
+This allows verification of:
+- Layout and styling
+- JavaScript syntax and logic
+- Tab switching behavior
+- Form interactions and UI components

+Note: REST API calls will fail in local testing (no C64U device available).

+### Hardware Testing

-Testing should be performed on the actual C64 Ultimate device to ensure proper integration with the REST API and verify behavior in the target environment.
+Features that use the C64 REST API **must be tested on an actual Commodore 64 Ultimate device** to ensure proper integration.
 Upload the modified or new files to the device via FTP, maintaining the proper file structure with HTML files in the root directory, CSS files in the `/css/` subdirectory, and JavaScript libraries in the `/js/` subdirectory.
 Access the tools through the device's web interface and verify that all functionality works as expected, including shared library integration, API operations, UI responsiveness, and error handling.

+The C64U embedded web server has unique behavior (intermittent file truncation with concurrent requests) that can only be verified on actual hardware.

 Refer to the **Shared_Libraries_Roadmap.md** document for the complete development workflow, testing strategy, and expansion guidelines for the shared libraries.